-Data limitation In 2019, there was a decrease in RPNs with diploma in psychiatric nursing and an increase in RPNs with baccalaureate in psychiatric nursing as their Initial Education in Nursing Discipline .
+Province/territory Data limitation Manitoba In 2019, there was a decrease in RPNs with diploma in psychiatric nursing and an increase in RPNs with baccalaureate in psychiatric nursing as their Initial Education in Nursing Discipline .
 According to the College of Registered Psychiatric Nurses of Manitoba (CRPNM), this is due to the increasing number of diploma prepared RPNs who are retiring and to the influx of new graduates who are degree prepared.
-In 2017, the Registered Psychiatric Nurses Association of Saskatchewan (RPNAS) reported a higher proportion of registrants as not stated for Other Education in Psychiatric Nursing (Degree) .
-As a result, there was a decrease in the number of RPNs reporting advanced diploma in psychiatric nursing and none .
+Saskatchewan In 2017, the RPNAS reported a higher proportion of registrants as not stated for Other Education in Psychiatric Nursing (Degree).
+As a result, there was a decrease in the number of RPNs reporting advanced diploma in psychiatric nursing and none.
 According to RPNAS, the decrease was due to a system mapping issue.
-In 2019, 2020 and 2021, Years Since Graduation is not available for a proportion of B.C.'s RPNs.
+In 2022, there was an increase in RPNs with 0 to 10 years for the derived element Years Since Graduation.
+According to RPNAS, this reflects the increase in graduates.
+There was a decrease in RPNs with 21 to 30 years for the derived element Years Since Graduation.
+According to RPNAS, this is likely due to retirements.
+British Columbia In 2019, 2020 and 2021, Years Since Graduation is not available for a proportion of B.C.'s RPNs.
 Comparisons with previous years or with other provinces should therefore be made with caution.
 Starting in 2019, Location of Graduation was not reported due to a high proportion of missing values.
-This exclusion may also affect the top 10 Countries of Graduation .
+This exclusion may also affect the top 10 Countries of Graduation.